stevedonovan/Lake/doc/index.md

 ## Why Yet Another Build Engine?

-`lake` is a build engine written in Lua, similar to Ruby's `rake`.
+`lake` is a build engine written in Lua, similar to Ruby's [rake](http://rake.rubyforge.org/).
 It is not a makefile generator, but evaluates dependencies directly - that is, it is an interpreter of dependency rules, not a makefile compiler.
 This is a sensible design decision because `lake` is small (about 50K pure Lua, 250K together with Lua and LuaFileSystem) enough to carry around.

+Much of the inspiration for `lake` comes from Martin Fowler's article on [dependency-driven programming](martinfowler.com/articles/rake.html) in `rake`.

+Naturally, this is not a new idea in the Lua universe.
+[PrimeMover](http://primemover.sourceforge.net/) is similar in concept.
+There are a number of Lua-to-makefile generators, like [premake](premake.sourceforge.net/projects/) and [hamster](http://luaforge.net/projects/hamster/) - the former can also generate SCons output.

 Apart from being quick & compact, these are the features of interest:

    - it is an embedded DSL (Domain Specific Language) - all the normal functionality of Lua is available
    - it knows about both `GCC` and Microsoft Visual C++ compilers, and does cross-platform builds
-   - it knows about building Lua extensions in C or C++
    - it knows about building Lua extensions in C or C++

 ## `lake` as a Compiler Front-end